 A review of behavioral reactions by pinnipeds to impulsive noise can be found in Richardson et al. (1995b) and Southall et al. (2007).
-Blackwell et al. (2004) observed that ringed seals exhibited little or no reaction to pipe-driving noise with mean underwater levels of 157 dB re 1 μPa and in-air levels of 112 dB re 20 μPa, suggesting that the seals had habituated to the noise.
-In contrast, captive California sea lions avoided sounds from an underwater impulsive source at levels of 165-170 dB re 1 μPa (Finneran et al., 2003b).
-Harbor and grey seals were also observed to avoid a seismic air gun by rapidly swimming away, and ceased foraging during exposure, but returned to normal behavior afterwards (Thompson et al. 1998, cited in Gordon et al., 2003).
-In another study, few responses were observed by New Zealand fur seals to a towed air gun array operating at full power; rather, when responses were observed it seemed to be to the physical presence of the vessel and tow apparatus, and these only occurred when the vessel was within 200 m and sometimes as close as 5 m (Lalas & McConnell, 2016).
+Blackwell et al. (2004) observed that ringed seals exhibited little or no reaction to pipe-driving noise with mean underwater levels of 157 dB re 1 μ Pa and in-air levels of 112 dB re 20 μ Pa, suggesting that the seals had habituated to the noise.
+In contrast, captive California sea lions avoided sounds from an underwater impulsive source at levels of 165-170 dB re 1 μ Pa (Finneran et al., 2003b).
+Harbor and grey seals were also observed to avoid a seismic airgun by rapidly swimming away, and ceased foraging during exposure, but returned to normal behavior afterwards (Thompson et al. 1998, cited in Gordon et al., 2003).
+In another study, few responses were observed by New Zealand fur seals to a towed airgun array operating at full power; rather, when responses were observed it seemed to be to the physical presence of the vessel and tow apparatus, and these only occurred when the vessel was within 200 m and sometimes as close as 5 m (Lalas & McConnell, 2016).
 Captive Steller sea lions were exposed to a variety of tonal, sweep, impulsive and broadband sounds to determine what might work as a deterrent from fishing nets.
-The impulsive sound had a source level of 120 dB re 1 μPa at 1 m, and caused the animals to haul out and refuse to eat fish presented in a net (Akamatsu et al., 1996).
+The impulsive sound had a source level of 120 dB re 1 μ Pa at 1 m, and caused the animals to haul out and refuse to eat fish presented in a net (Akamatsu et al., 1996).
 Steller sea lions exposed to in-air explosive blasts increased their activity levels and often re-entered the water when hauled out (Demarchi et al., 2012).
 However, these responses were short-lived and within minutes, the animals had hauled out again, and there were no lasting behavioral impacts in the days following the blasts.

-Experimentally, Götz & Janik (2011) tested underwater startle responses to a startling sound (sound with a rapid rise time and a 93 dB sensation level [the level above the animal's hearing threshold at that frequency]) and a nonstartling sound (sound with the same level, but with a slower rise time) in wild-captured gray seals.
-The animals exposed to the startling treatment avoided a known food source, whereas animals exposed to the nonstartling treatment did not react or habituated during the exposure period.
-The results of this study highlight the importance of the characteristics of the acoustic signal in an animal's response of habituation.
+Experimentally, Hastie et al. (2021) studied how the number and severity of avoidance events may be an outcome of marine mammal cognition and risk assessment.
+Five captive grey seals were given the option to forage in a high- or low-density prey patch while continuously exposed to silence, pile driving or tidal turbine playbacks (148 dB re 1 μ Pa at 1 m).
+One prey patch was closer to the speaker, so had a higher received level in experimental exposures.
+Overall, seals avoided both anthropogenic noise playback conditions with higher received levels when the prey density was limited, but would forage successfully and for as long as control conditions when the prey density was higher, demonstrating that noise has the potential to impact seal foraging decisions if the level is high enough.
+Similarly, Götz & Janik (2011) tested underwater startle responses to a startling sound (sound with a rapid rise time and a 93 dB sensation level [the level above the animal's hearing threshold at that frequency]) and a nonstartling sound (sound with the same level, but with a slower rise time) in wild-captured gray seals.
+The animals exposed to the startling treatment avoided a known food source, whereas animals exposed to the non-startling treatment did not react or habituated during the exposure period.
+The results of these studies highlight the importance of the characteristics of the acoustic signal in an animal's response of habituation.